Gabinou/nn_plot/README.md

 It has been pruned and modified to accomodate printing text in neurons, rotating the neuron stack, etc.

-Some features listed here are not implemented yet, and the codebase is still quite messy and prone to change.
+Some features listed here are not implemented yet, and the code is still quite messy and prone to change.

 # Classes
 ### `NeuralNetwork`

 Main class meant to be interacted with to easily plot neural networks.
 For now, on instance initialization the number of neurons in the wides layer must be specified.
-Then, the `add_layer` method can be used to create any number of layers.
-By default, the IL, hidden layers (HLs) and OL are automatically labelled.
+Then, the `add_layer` method can be used to create any number of layers, with the number of neurons the only necessary input.
+By default, the IL, hidden layers (HLs) and OL are automatically labelled, and the HLs numbered.

 In the `add_layer` method,
 -the `line_color` and `neuron_color` can be specified using a string or an numpy.array of strings/floats between 0 and 1 (of shape (current layer neurons, next layer neurons)) if the individual object color needs to be specified.